Texas Health Care Information Collection

-Preventable Hospitalizations, 2008 reports on hospital admission rates for 16 medical conditions that could be treated in an outpatient setting.
-These conditions include common health occurrences such as pneumonia, urinary tract infection, dehydration, high blood pressure, asthma, and diabetes.
-The report also includes 5 measures of potentially preventable hospital admissions of children.
+Preventable Hospitalizations, 2011 reports on hospital admission rates for 3 adult medical conditions that could be treated in an outpatient setting.
+These conditions include common health occurrences such as perforated appendix, uncontrolled diabetes and lower-extremity amputation among patients with diabetes.
+The report also includes 6 measures of potentially preventable hospital admissions of children.
 The report is a window into primary and preventive care in Texas.

-Utilization of Specific Inpatient Procedures by Texas Hospital Referral Region, a set of reports on the utilization of specific inpatient procedures in 24 Texas regions in 2007.
-Earlier reports were released for 1999, 2000, and 2001.
+Utilization of Specific Inpatient Procedures by Texas Hospital Referral Region, a set of reports on the utilization of specific inpatient procedures in 24 Texas regions in 2010.

-Facts and Figures: Statistics on Hospital-Based Care in Texas, 2006 includes tables and charts of diagnoses, procedures and charges for hospital stays.
+Facts and Figures: Statistics on Hospital-Based Care in Texas, 2009 includes tables and charts of diagnoses, procedures and charges for hospital stays.
 It also includes an overview of the uninsured.
-Released December 2008 (PDF format, 372 K).
+Released February 2012 (PDF format, 203 KB).
 The overview of hospital care in Texas, provides answers to such basic questions as:

 - What are the most frequent reasons for hospitalization?